kubernetes/enhancements/keps/sig-node/127-user-namespaces/README.md

 - Gather and address feedback from the community
 - Be able to configure UID/GID ranges to use for pods
+- Add unit tests that exercise the feature gate switch (see section "Are there any tests for feature enablement/disablement?")
+- Add cri-tools test
 - This feature is not supported on Windows.
 - Get review from VM container runtimes maintainers (not blocker, as VM runtimes should just ignore the field, but nice to have)